Trent Sherfield

-Trent Sherfield (born February 26, 1996) is an American football wide receiver for the Buffalo Bills.
-He played college football at Vanderbilt.
+Trent Nyrell Sherfield Sr. (born February 25, 1996) is an American professional football wide receiver and special teamer for the Arizona Cardinals of the National Football League (NFL).
+He has previously played for the San Francisco 49ers, Miami Dolphins, Buffalo Bills, Minnesota Vikings, and Denver Broncos.
+He played college football for the Vanderbilt Commodores.

-College career

-Sherfield finished his Vanderbilt career with 136 receptions for 1,869 yards, ranked eighth in school history for both.
+Early life and college

+Sherfield excelled as a two-way player at Danville High School.
+He was a three-year starter, starring as a dual threat quarterback and a defensive back.
+Rivals ranked him as a 4-star safety recruit.
+He committed to play college football for Vanderbilt over offers from Illinois, Illinois State, Indiana, Northern Illinois, and Purdue.

+Upon arriving to Vanderbilt, Sherfield switched positions to wide receiver.
+In his Vanderbilt career, Sherfield played in 48 games with 27 starts over four seasons.
 As a senior captain, he had 50 receptions for a team-leading and career high 729 yards and five touchdowns.
+Sherfield finished his Vanderbilt career with 136 receptions for 1,869 yards, ranked eighth in school history for both, along with nine touchdown catches.

 Professional career

 Arizona Cardinals

 Sherfield signed with the Arizona Cardinals as an undrafted free agent on May 9, 2018.
 On August 23, 2018, during a preseason game against the Dallas Cowboys, Sherfield recovered a blocked punt for a touchdown.
 A week later, in a game against the Denver Broncos, he caught two passes for 44 yards.
 Sherfield played in 13 games with two starts as a rookie, finishing with 19 receptions for 210 yards and one touchdown.

 Sherfield was placed on the reserve/COVID-19 list by the Cardinals on November 27, 2020, and activated on December 2.